Komodo (KMD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Komodo Historical Price

-According to the latest data gathered on Komodo live price page, the current price of Komodo is 0.159795USD.
-The circulating supply of Komodo(KMD) is 140.66M KMD , giving it a market capitalization of $22.35M.
+According to the latest data gathered on Komodo live price page, the current price of Komodo is 0.146992USD.
+The circulating supply of Komodo(KMD) is 140.66M KMD , giving it a market capitalization of $20.66M.

 The Komodo Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KMD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.